Trapn/smart-campus-laravel-backend/Readme.md

 # Smart Campus Laravel Backend
 In this project i'm working with laravel 5.6

+:heavy_exclamation_mark: :heavy_exclamation_mark: :heavy_exclamation_mark: All API's CAN be accessed without the token (all API's with this :closed_lock_with_key: symbol) for test purpose, please ignore this section (for as long this warning is in the readme) in this readme :heavy_exclamation_mark: :heavy_exclamation_mark: :heavy_exclamation_mark:

 Specs and guides can be found on following link:
 https://laravel.com/docs/5.6